mbleigh/genthetic/README.md

 # Genthetic

-A powerful library for generating realistic synthetic data using a combination of AI (Google's Gemini models) and customizable data pipelines.
+Generate realistic synthetic data using a combination of Google's Gemini AI models and customizable data pipelines.
 Genthetic enables you to create high-quality synthetic datasets with control and flexibility.

 - **Schema-based typing** - Define your data structure using Zod schemas
 - **AI-powered generation** - Leverage Google's Gemini models to create realistic, contextually-aware data